 Schools that have scheduled a FAFSA Completion event with LOSFA should contact their assigned LOSFA representative ahead of their event to discuss the status of the FSA website.
 Events may need to be rescheduled if the FSA website is unavailable.

 LOSFA is also available to provide FAFSA-related assistance to students and parents:

 · FAFSA Assistance Virtual Office Hour sessions – one-on-one assistance with FAFSA Completion

 · GeauxFAFSA@la.gov – email FAFSA-related questions to LOSFA staff

 The Louisiana Office of Student Financial Assistance (LOSFA) provides several Outreach (group) Events, Seminars and Workshops for schools, institutions, and organizations.
 These events can be delivered virtually and in-person.

 Events can be scheduled Monday through Friday beginning at 8 a.m. and must end by 7 p.m.
-For weekend events, please contact Breanna Paul, Events Coordinator, at firstname.lastname@example.org
+If you have any questions concerning scheduling an event, please e-mail firstname.lastname@example.org